Press and Journal publisher DC Thomson books £180m loss - but predicts recovery after 'one-off' Covid hit - Press Gazette

 DC Thomson swung from a pre-tax profit of £21m in 2019 to a loss of £180m in the year ending March 2020 after the initial Covid-19 lockdown caused a temporary slump in the value of company investments.

-The company also booked a £79.5m write-down in the vale of its Wild & Wolf gifts and retail business and on its print newspaper and magazine titles.
+The company also booked a £79.5m write-down in the value of its Wild & Wolf gifts and retail business and on its print newspaper and magazine titles.
 Because of the severe impact of Covid-19 on retail, DC Thomson has said it plans to sell Wild & Wolf.

 The company said its investments more than recovered their March drop in value later in the year.